PaloAltoNetworks/rbac-police/docs/collect.md

 # rbac-police collect
-Collects the RBAC permissions of serviceAccounts, pods and nodes.
-For clusters hosted on EKS and GKE, the `collect` command also identifies serviceaccount annotations that assign cloud provider IAM entities to Kubernetes serviceaccounts.
+Collects the RBAC permissions of Kubernetes identities.
+For clusters hosted on EKS and GKE, the `collect` command also identifies service account annotations that assign cloud provider IAM entities to Kubernetes service accounts.

 ## Help
 ```